vgardrinier/mcp-hackathon-nexus/docs/mcp_yaml_config.md

 ## Credentials and env resolution
 - `env[*].value` wins over `env[*].valueFromEnv`; missing values become `null`.
+- `valueFromFile` resolves a file (absolute or relative to the user config dir) and trims it.
 - `accessTokenFromEnv` pulls from process env; `valueFromEnv` does the same.
 - Optional user-level secrets file: `~/.config/nexus/.env` (Windows: `%APPDATA%/nexus/.env`).
 Loaded automatically (does **not** override existing env vars).
 - Servers requiring missing required env vars are skipped at registration time.